 The scrotum is normally loose, soft and fleshy.
 It holds the two testicles (testes).
 Usually you can easily feel your testes in your scrotum.
 A tube (the vas deferens) takes sperm from each testicle (testis) to the your penis.
 It is normal for one testis to hang lower than the other.

 What is a hydrocele?

 The normal testis is surrounded by a smooth protective tissue sac.
 You cannot normally feel this.
 It makes a small amount of 'lubricating' fluid to allow the testis to move freely.
-Excess fluid normally drains away into the veins in the scrotum.
-If the balance is altered between the amount of fluid that is made, and the amount that is drained, some fluid accumulates as a hydrocele.
+Excess fluid normally drains away into the veins in your scrotum.
+If the balance is altered between the amount of fluid that is made and the amount that is drained, some fluid accumulates as a hydrocele.

 What do hydroceles look and feel like?

 A hydrocele feels like a small fluid-filled balloon inside your scrotum.
 It feels smooth and is mainly in front of one of your testicles (testes).

 Hydroceles vary greatly in size.
 Very large hydroceles are sometimes seen in elderly men who have never shown their swelling to a doctor.
 It might have been getting larger over a number of years.

 Hydroceles are normally painless.
 Large hydroceles may cause discomfort because of their size.
 Walking or sexual activity may become uncomfortable if you have a very large hydrocele.

 Most hydroceles occur in adults and are most common in men aged over 40 years.